Miami Cerebral Palsy Attorneys

 Cerebral palsy that affects a person’s sense of balance, depth perception, and ability to walk.

 Cerebral palsy can occur when an infant is in the womb, being birthed, or in the period shortly after.
 The cause is a malformation of brain matter that either develops within the child or is triggered by a birth injury.
-Some doctors believe maternal infection is the cause of cerebral palsy while others say brain injuries accounts for most cerebral palsy cases.
+Some doctors believe the maternal infection is the cause of cerebral palsy while others say brain injuries account for most cerebral palsy cases.

 Signs of Cerebral Palsy